Kittitat-13amrung/CC2/README.md

 # CC2

-This will present all of John's work from the first week of CC2
+This will present all of John's work from the duration of Creative Coding Part 2